3D

 • To move components along the axes of the move gizmo, click the axis, and drag the component along the axis.

-• To move components on a plane, click the plane handle and drag the component on the plane.
+• To move components on a plane, drag the plane handle of the move component on the plane.

-• To move components freely in the 3D view, click and drag the gray handle at the center of the move gizmo.
+• To move components freely in the 3D view, drag the gray handle at the center of the move gizmo.

 Rotating Components